afascetti/HMC-MicroPs-Final-Portfolio/src/README.md

 * FPGA testbenches, also written in SystemVerilog

 # MCU Code
-Our microcontroller code includes a multiple library files, using the CMCIS structures, and a `main.c` file in which all of the library files are included.
+Our microcontroller code includes multiple library files, using the CMCIS structures, and a `main.c` file in which all of the library files are included.
 The library files are named `STM32L432KC_x.c` where x is the name of the peripheral driven by that library.
 For example, the I2C is used to communicate with the PN532 RFID/NCF Controller.
 The I2C driver is named `STM32L432KC_I2C.c`.

 The `main.c` file calls functions from the various libraries and allows the MCU to act as the controller for both I2C (to the PN532) and SPI (to the FPGA).